Saturday, August 31, 2024

 Korzybski has been described as an independent scholar.
 He is credited with inventing the field general semantics.
 There is a research institute founded on his ideas.
 There are not a lot of scholars taking his work forward.
 There is an excellent online biography of Korzybski that describes the controversies associated with his writings and varying degrees of acceptance.
 Interestingly he wrote about psychiatry and in his biography, there was apparently a group of psychiatrists interested in his work.
 He referenced “neuropsychiatry” as a field that had generally been ignored by the rest of medicine.

 Irrespective of the complexity and controversy of general semantics – I am still focused on the map is not the territory concept for several reasons.
 First it reflects what is going on in the DSM classification system.
 Second, it describes limitations of any classification system and how that abstraction differs from reality.
 That is probably the reason that medical diagnostic systems die hard, especially after decades or centuries of the same observations.
 Is there any reason to suspect a dimensional or sub phenotyping system would be any better?
 Probably not at least until very detailed observations can be made.
-A classic paper (4) suggested that actuarial methods were superior to clinical judgment as far back as 1989.
+A classic paper (4) suggested that hundreds of true/false questions identified psychological traits and that this was an actuarial method superior to clinical judgment.
 Despite that alleged superiority many of the methods suggested in that review like the Minnesota Multiphasic Inventory or MMPI have fallen out of use and are no longer used for screening purposes or making diagnoses.
-Machine learning and artificial intelligence can produce these results faster and on a larger database but continues to have limited applications.
+Machine learning and artificial intelligence can produce these results faster and on a larger database but continue to have limited applications.
 Third, it reflects expert opinion by at least one of the top theorists in the field (5).
 Fourth it reflects good clinical practice that includes a formulation with additional commentary on psychopathology, associated observations and theories.

 At the minimum I hope that you find Korybski’s observation as interesting as I do.
 I probably will not read his voluminous works – but I am always aware of the fact that no matter what classification system you are using it is always an abstraction with various degrees of precision.
 Further it is an abstraction by one person or a group of people.
 The way the DSM (and all of medicine) is structured the precision of both the diagnosis and treatment of a particular patient depends on what occurs during the encounter and the experiences and abstractions of that physician.